Shoter3000/mustang-dark-horse-website/README.md

 # Mustang Dark Horse

 This project showcases a Ford Mustang configurator, allowing users to visualize the car in different colors and explore corresponding color palettes.
-It features an interactive slideshow of Mustang images and dynamically updates the color of an SVG graphic of the car to match the selected image.
+It features an interactive slideshow of Mustang images and dynamically updates the color of an SVG graphic of the car to match the selected image.<br>
+The project task was to create any webpage in which a specific logo is implemented as SVG, Bézier curve, and PNG.

 ## Features